You need the following account and license types to use ArcGIS for SharePoint in edit mode:

-You can also edit the web part to determine the size of the map, which tools appear on the map, and other properties.
+You can also format the web part to determine the size of the map, the tools that appear on the map, and other properties.

 Changes you make to the map while in edit mode are saved automatically.
 Changes to the page are saved automatically at set intervals, or you can click Save as draft.

 In run mode, you can interact with the map as a Viewer or as a signed-in user of an ArcGIS organizational account that has been granted run mode privileges only.